Frank Thomas Harrison, III

 Harrison, III

-EDNA — On Saturday, June 5, 2021, the family of Thomas Harrison would like to invite you to join them to celebrate his life at Trinity Episcopal Church, 102 W. Church St., Edna, TX beginning at 11:00 am.
-The complete obit can be viewed at www.slavikfuneralhome.com
+MORALES — Frank Thomas Harrison, III, 69 of Edna passed away on May 19, 2021.
+On Saturday, June 5, 2021, the family would like to invite you to join them to celebrate his life at Trinity Episcopal Church at 102 W. Church Street, Edna, TX beginning at 11:00 am.
+Services under the guidance of Russell Todish at Slavik Funeral Home, 361-782-2152.

 Sign A Guestbook